menghui-zhou/menghui-zhou.github.io/_pages/about.md

 where I worked closely with [Prof. Yun Yang](https://scholar.google.com/citations?user=pUBf8LwAAAAJ) and [Prof. Po Yang](https://scholar.google.com/citations?hl=en&user=RdK3cwgAAAAJ).

-My research interests primarily focus on interpretable machine learning, with applications in healthcare and smart agriculture.
+My research primarily focuses on interpretable machine learning and its applications in healthcare and smart agriculture.

-I have published over 20 papers with total <a href='https://scholar.google.com/citations?user=t8Y_gnsAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> google scholar citations in leading international AI journals and conferences, including TKDE, KDD, and AAAI.
+Please drop me an email if you are interested in collaborating with me.

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 One paper was accepted by the journal Engineering Applications of Artificial Intelligence.
 - *2024.12*: &nbsp;🎉🎉 Four papers were accepted by the International Conference on Bioinformatics and Biomedicine (BIBM).

 # 📝 Publications